 Beware the Soy Label

 If you are truly dedicated to finding a candle made from 100% soy wax, be sure to do your research.
 Any candle containing 51% soy can legally be labeled as “Soy”, which leads you to think it’s all soy when it’s not.
 This can be misleading to the consumer.
 In the interest of full disclosure, Dude Candle uses a soy blend that combines both soy and paraffin wax.
-We do this because, quite simply, it makes the best burning and best scented candle without any additional environmental or socially responsible compromises.
+We do this because, quite simply, it makes the best burning and best scented candle.
 If we truly produce a 100% soy candle, it will be clearly labeled as such.
 Otherwise, we label it a soy blend.
 We believe in honesty.

 Myth: Candle Wax is Toxic